keepthrifty/keepthrifty.github.io/_posts/2017-04-03-nothing-new-year-month-three-update.md

 ---

 We kicked off this year with a goal to [buy nothing new]({% post_url 2017-01-02-happy-nothing-new-year %}).
 We're now through our third month.
 It's accountability time and this month is going to be interesting.
-We _spent a ton_ and are have a _big strategy shift_ in our quest to become debt-free.
+We _spent a ton_ and made a _big strategy shift_ in our quest to become debt-free.

 Here's a look at our finances for the month, our progress on the nothing new year goal, and how we're doing on paying off our mortgage by 2020.